tichavskym/sur/README.md

 ## Image training model

+For images, the ResNet18 model was used.
+The model was trained using the split of the training and validation dataset.
+The data was augmented using dynamic On-the-Fly augmentation with an augmentation probability of 0.8.
+The validation loss and accuracy were calculated using the augmented validation data too.
+The final evaluation was made on clean examples (without any augmentation).
+The augmented techniques were used such as blurring, changing contrast or saturation, flipping, etc.

+The final model uses the Early Stopping method for choosing the best model.
+The saved model was trained for ```15``` of ```20``` epochs in total.
+The chosen hyperparameters were set: ```batch_size=32```, ```learning_rate=0.0001```.
+With that, the Adam optimizer was used including L2 regularization with the ```weight_decay``` parameter set as ```1e-5```.

 See the following figure for the performance of the ResNet18 model (train and validation loss and validation accuracy).

 ![ResNet18 performance](doc/resnet_stats.png)